Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-What are the types of cutaneous lupus?
+What are the different subtypes of subacute cutaneous lupus (SCLE)?

 Advertisement